 PEANUTS BUBBLE TEA

-Don’t miss: the white chocolate macha wheel cake is a must-try––a surprising fusion of sweet and slightly bitter flavours.
+Don’t miss: The white chocolate matcha wheel cake is a must-try––a surprising fusion of sweet and slightly bitter flavours.